Social Media KPIs 2020

 Impressions are the complicated metric for you to measure.
 It shows the number of times that your posts have shown up on the timeline and newsfeed.
-It is possible that one user will have the multiple impressions.
+It is possible that one user will have multiple impressions.
 For example, they might see the post just once in their feed, and again when somebody follows and shares it with them.
-Although the number is quite unclear as it just tells the number of people who can connect with the brand, higher number will always be better.
+Although the number is quite unclear as it just tells the number of people who can connect with the brand, the higher number will always be better.

 Share of Voice

 If good brand awareness or recognition starts to nurture for your business or company, more you can notice the conversation emerging over you.
-It is all about checking out if you are inspiring chatter of people in the industry.
+It is all about checking out if you are an inspiring chatter of people in the industry.
 Suppose you are not producing conversation, it is time to look at the competitor’s campaigns or see what they are doing differently.

 The social media KPIs are the best way of measuring your campaign’s potential.
 But, the metrics do not mean much.
 It is no good to have the vast following if people linked to your business or company did not buy anything.
 Alternatively, social media engagement will be the best KPIs you may measure.
-It normally looks at a number of likes, shares or comments that your updates produce that gives you the insight in your “social” area of the media.
+It normally looks at a number of likes, shares, or comments that your updates produce that gives you the insight in your “social” area of the media.

-With clicks it becomes very simple to measure the different types of engagement.
+With clicks, it becomes very simple to measure the different types of engagement.
 Anybody keen to click at the link of your blog or website is possible to convert.
 It means that you are cultivating qualified leads, in place of the basic traffic.
 The link clicks will account for 92% of the user interaction only on Twitter.

 Likes are the natural way of generating attention for the brand.
 Being a person, we prefer associating ourselves with the things and ideas that are quite popular.
 This means more likes the post has, higher will be an engagement that it cultivates.
 Likes are the sign your content has the authority as well as deserves good attention from the marketing team.

 Social media is an ultimate source of brand loyalty, but you need to know how you can use it rightly.
-Suppose you know what type of impact your social media campaigns have on the customer base, and you can minimize the cost per lead, enhance advocacy for the company and turn purchases in the loyal users.
+Suppose you know what type of impact your social media campaigns have on the customer base, and you can minimize the cost per lead, enhance advocacy for the company, and turn purchases in the loyal users.